suffolklibraries/sljekyll/_libraries/newmarket-library.md

                   <li>Poetry book collated by Newmarket Library Friend Christine - £5 each with all proceeds to Friends of Newmarket Library and St Nicholas Hospice.</li>
                   <li>Friends of Newmarket Library 2018 calendars - £5.95.</li>
                   </ul>"
+branch-news: "<ul>
+              <li>The library's lift is currently out of order.
+Please ask a member of staff if you require assistance.</li>
-branch-news: "Newmarket Library is currently looking for volunteers to help run its new code club for 9-13 year-olds.
-Please contact the library if you're interested."
+              <li>Newmarket Library is currently looking for volunteers to help run its new code club for 9-13 year-olds.
+Please contact the library if you're interested.</li>
+              </ul>"
 breadcrumb: y
 ---